← Finlynq

 1. Export the raw transactions you can.
 Use Era's UI export if available, or screenshot category and recurring rules.
 (Verify Era's current export options on era.app before relying on them.)

 2. Import into Finlynq.
-Use the staging-review pipeline at /import/reconcile — upload a CSV, review and edit each row, approve.
+Use the staging-review pipeline at /import/reconcile: upload a CSV, review and edit each row, then approve.
 Multi-currency, transfer-pair detection, and dedup are all built into the staging flow.

 3. Hook up your AI client.
 Open Claude → Customize → Connectors → "+" → paste https://finlynq.com/mcp.
 OAuth handles the rest.
 For self-host, point Claude at your own deployment's /mcp URL.